Lizhu-Chen/bark/docs/source/common.md

 ## BaseObject
 A common base class for all BARK classes provides common functionality.
 Currently, it contains the global `ParameterServer` instance.
-In the future, this class can be extended with loggers and more modules.
+In the future, this class can be extended with loggers and more bark.

 ```cpp